Skip to main content

 This does vary depending on individual household circumstances.
 The PayMyStudent system will prompt you to upload the documents that we need to see.

 If your parents/carers are in receipt of Universal Credit you need to provide their last 3 monthly statements.
-We need to see the actual statements and not just the summary of payments.
-In order to obtain the statements you will need to:
+We need to see the actual statements from start to end and not just the summary of payments.

 • Log in to your Universal Credit online account